If you know the name of the person or boat:

 If you know the company/type of boat:

-registered with their owners name by the Clerk of the Peace of a county.
+to be registered with their owners name by the Clerk of the Peace of a

 Census data:

-much more complete for C20th.
-The language used to describe the jobs, etc. of
+C19th, and much more complete for C20th.
+The language used to describe the

-canal workers can be misleading as those taking the censuses were not always
+jobs, etc. of canal workers can be misleading as those taking the censuses were

-sure of the right terminology.
-(Note: this is true of any data which does not
+not always sure of the right terminology.
+(Note: this is true of any data which

 Sources containing a variety of information